 Parallel · it assembles the output

 Reach for Chat when you have a one-off question or want a thought partner as you work through a problem.
-Also consider Chat using when the task is light on context, without a spread of files or sources.
+Also consider using Chat when the task is light on context, without a spread of files or sources.
 You're in the conversation the whole time, and the output is text you'll read or take elsewhere.
 Chat starts instantly, it's available across Claude apps (web, mobile, desktop app) and it remembers you across conversations through Memory.

 Reach for Cowork when there's a clear deliverable and the work touches your files or tools — a document to produce, a spreadsheet to build from a folder of inputs, research to pull together across several places, an action to take in your browser.
 You'd rather hand off the whole job and review what comes back.